vectordotdev/vector/SECURITY.md

 ## Project Structure

 Project structure plays an important role in security.
-It creates gaurdrails that prevent common security issues.
+It creates guardrails that prevent common security issues.
 This section will outline our deliberate structural decisions that impact security.